 Today I bring you the New Orleans French Quarter Guide- a primer in food, drink, shopping, and language lessons.
-In a matter of weeks, thousands will descend upon New Orleans for THREE major interior design events- KBIS, Vision and BlogTourNOLA.
-If you are attending one of them, you may have booked your flights and hotel but are perhaps now wondering where to go and where to eat.
-Fear not, no worries of falling in to the jaws of a tourist trap if you are a first timer to the Crescent City.
+If you are planning a trip to the Crescent City, you may have booked your flights and hotel but are perhaps now wondering where to shop and where to eat and drink.
+Fear not, no worries of falling in to the jaws of a tourist trap if you are a first timer to this glorious city.
 Note: today’s post is just on the French Quarter.
 Stay tuned for upcoming posts on other areas of New Orleans- there is PLENTY to do so plan to pace yourself.

 French Quarter Shopping Highlights:

 Animal Art Antiques– Find this charming shop!!!
 Only a block away from Cafe du Monde, a block away from Jackson square.
 A must for animal lovers, majolica collectors.
 This famous store always has one of a kind treasures from European shopping adventures.
 Antiques, art and new.

 Lucullus– Culinary Antiques.
 Tour this beautiful shop here.

 MSRau– Famous New Orleans Antique store, with a presence in NYC.
 Jewels, art, antiques…